Clarence Pier: History

-The pier was originally constructed and opened in 1861 by the Prince and Princess of Wales and boasted a regular ferry service to the Isle of Wight.
-It was damaged by air raids during World War II and was reopened in its current form on 1 June 1961 after being rebuilt by local architects A.E.
-Cogswell & Sons and R. Lewis Reynish.
+The pier was originally constructed and opened in 1861 by the Prince and Princess of Wales.
+It boasted a regular ferry service to the Isle of Wight.
+It was damaged by air raids during World War II, along with the associated Southsea Baths and Assembly rooms.

+The pier's decking and landing stages were reconstructed in concrete in 1953–54.
+The work was carried out by Jno Croad Ltd of Portsmouth to the designs of L. G. Mouchel & Partners Ltd of London.
+The Lady Mayoress of Portsmouth, Mrs. Frank Miles, drove the first pile on the beach on 10 June 1953 and the pier reopened to the public in June 1954.

+Temporary kiosks were initially used on the pier until permanent construction work was carried out.
+The new main building was built between 1959 and 1961 to the designs of the local architects A. E. Cogswell & Sons, R. Lewis Reynish and P. G. Beresford.
+The contractor, John Hunt Ltd of Gosport, undertook the work for £180,000, with a further £20,000 spent on furnishing and equipment.
+It was opened on 1 June 1961 by the Lord Mayor of Portsmouth, Ralph Bonner Pink.
+The new building provided a restaurant, bars, kiosks and ballroom, as well as a 60 feet high observation tower.

 About

-The complex consists of a striking pavilion building with distinctive yellow and blue cladding and a small tower, with a fellow building next to it, where the entrance to the rides are located.
+The complex consists of a striking pavilion building with distinctive yellow and blue cladding and a small tower, with a fellow building next to it, where the entrance to the rides is located.

 The main funfair operates on a free admission, pay-per-ride token-based system.
-In the early 1980s, the amusement park was named "Fun Acres" and as well as the whole pier itself, it also took up 3500 sq metres of land or so to the north-west of the northern part of the pier.
+In the early 1980s the amusement park was named "Fun Acres" and as well as the whole pier itself, it also took up 3500 sq metres or so of land to the north-west of the northern part of the pier.
 This part of the park was cleared and redeveloped as another arcade called "Southsea Island Leisure", The Clarence Pier Public House, a crazy golf course and a Premier Inn during the 1990s, therefore the park itself is significantly smaller than it used to be.

-The old part of the park contained the 56-seat Corbiere Spherical Ferris Wheel and a ghost train among other attractions.
+The original northern part of the park formerly contained the 56-seat Corbiere Spherical Ferris Wheel, a large dodgem car arena, giant slides, a spinning centrifuge ride, amusement arcades, stalls, shops, a traditional Gallopers carousel and a ghost train among other attractions.
 The token booths were shaped as mushrooms.

 One of the main landmarks of Clarence Pier until the mid-1990s was the Super Loop ride, since removed.
 The Ferris wheel was sold and relocated to Pleasureland Southport.
 One ride which lasted the duration was the Skyways roller coaster which was removed in 2018.